 Photo identification cards are issued by the Registration and Records office in Building 6.

 Quarterly Class Schedule

 A schedule of classes is available online before each academic quarter at https://classes.highline.edu/

 Auditing a Class

 Students may enroll for a course and choose an audit option if they meet the course prerequisites.
 This option allows students to participate in courses to explore or review a subject and not receive a grade.
 An audit does not calculate into the quarterly or cumulative GPA and is not included in the number of credits attempted or completed.
 A grade of “N” will be reflected on the transcript.
 Regular tuition and fees are charged.
-Students interested in auditing a class must have their instructor sign a Registration Add/Drop Form approving the audit.
-This form must be submitted to the Registration and Records Office by the Friday of the first week of the quarter or the Thursday of the first week of summer quarter.
+Students interested in auditing a class must have instructor permission to approve the audit option.
+Requests must be submitted to the Registration and Records Office by the Friday of the first week of the quarter or the Thursday of the first week of summer quarter.
 Requests after this date will not be accepted.
 Students who choose to audit may participate in the course to the extent that they desire, and are encouraged to discuss their desired outcomes with the instructor early in the quarter.
 Courses approved for audit may not be changed to credit classes.
-A petition option is available for ACHIEVE students participation in the Comprehensive Post -Secondary Training Program.

 The audit option cannot be used in programs such as: Running Start, High School Completion, Adult Basic Education and English as a Second Language and is not an eligible option for students who utilize Veterans Affairs (VA), Financial Aid, Workforce Education and Workfirst funding.

 Once students have enrolled for classes, they may change their class schedules online.
 More information can be found online at https://registration.highline.edu/ For information on deadlines for adding classes and making schedule changes, visit our website.

 An added class is not official until the registration process is completed in ctcLink and all tuition and fees are paid.